COMP122/echo.mips/README.md

   1. echo.java: which prints out each of the the command-line arguments
      - Language: Java
-     - Task: insert a for-loop to print each argument -- in turn
+     - Task: insert a for-loop to print each argument separated by a space (' ')
      - Tag: java-echo-done

   1. echo.s: which prints out the number of command-line arguments